magomimmo/modern-cljs/doc/tutorial-18.md

 user=>
 ```

-Ok.
-We have an active nREPL.
-Now we have to load the bREPL on top of
+Now we have to load the bREPL on top of it by following the
-it by following the [Piggieback][12] instruction:
+[Piggieback][12] instruction:

 ```clj
 user=> (require 'cljs.repl.browser)